Sustainability

 Recyclable and Compostable Packaging

 I avoid plastic in the packaging for individual items as well as shipping.
-There's still an item or two I haven't been able to avoid and some I'd like to improve (more on that below), but here's the progress so far:
+We're at about 95% plastic-free (scroll down to "Cotton" Filled Jewelry Boxes for that last 5%), but here's the progress so far:

 On-Site Recycling